On the global homotopy theory of symmetric monoidal categories: toc toc EM -simplicial sets and parsummable simplicial sets

 \subsection{\texorpdfstring{$\bm G$}{G}-global homotopy theory of \texorpdfstring{$\bm G$}{G}-parsummable simplicial sets}

 Recall that we fixed a discrete group $G$.
-As before, we can extend the box product formally to the category $\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}^\tau$ of $G$-objects in $\cat{$\bm{E\mathcal M}$-SSet}^\tau$, i.e.~tame $E\mathcal M$-simplicial sets with a $G$-action through $E\mathcal M$-equivariant morphisms, which we can further identify with simplicial sets with an action of the simplicial monoid $E\mathcal M\times G$, so that the underlying $E\mathcal M$-simplicial set is tame.
+As before, we can extend the box product formally to the category $\cat{$\bmEM$-$\bm G$-SSet}^\tau$ of $G$-objects in $\cat{$\bmEM$-SSet}^\tau$, i.e.~tame $E\mathcal M$-simplicial sets with a $G$-action through $E\mathcal M$-equivariant morphisms, which we can further identify with simplicial sets with an action of the simplicial monoid $E\mathcal M\times G$, so that the underlying $E\mathcal M$-simplicial set is tame.